You Made it!

 1. They Post

-Why it works: Thought leadership isn't built in a day - it's the compound effect of consistently sharing insights that only you could share.
-Miss weeks at a time and you're invisible when industry leaders are making partnership decisions.
+Why This Works: Thought leadership isn't built in a day - it's the compound effect of consistently sharing insights that only you could share.
+Miss weeks at a time and you start to become invisible.

 2. They Educate

-They post: Industry trends they're seeing, insights from conferences they're attending, predictions about where entertainment is heading, and breakdowns of what's working (or not) in the industry
+They Post: Industry trends they're seeing, insights from conferences they're attending, predictions about where live entertainment is heading and breakdowns of what's working/not working in the industry.

-Why it works: Anyone can hit repost on a trade publication article.
+Why This Works: Anyone can hit repost.
 But when you consistently share your take on industry developments, you become the go-to voice other executives turn to for insights.
-Media quote you, conference organizers invite you to speak, and peers DM you for your perspective.
+Media quote you, conference organisers invite you to speak and peers DM you for your perspective.

 3. They Attract

-They post: Behind-the-scenes glimpses of their company culture, entertaining stories about what it's really like working there and content that showcases why their company is the place top talent wants to be.
+They Post: Behind-the-scenes glimpses of their company culture, entertaining stories about what it's really like working together and content that showcases why their company is the place top talent wants to be.
 They are the ultimate cheerleaders of the companies they run.

-Why it works: The best entertainment professionals don't apply through job boards - they follow executives they want to work for.
-When you share what makes your company special through engaging content, top talent starts DMing you instead of HR.
-You become a talent magnet because people can see the culture, leadership style, and opportunities before they even apply.
+Why This Works: The best entertainment professionals don't apply through job boards - they follow and engage with executives they want to work for.
+You become a talent magnet because people can see the culture, leadership style and opportunities before they even apply.

 4. They Advise

-Why it works: When entertainment executives share their wisdom publicly, it strengthens their reputation as industry leaders worth following.
-Their teams feel proud to work for someone the industry respects, top talent seeks them out, and they become magnets for speaking and advisory opportunities.
+Why This Works: When entertainment executives share their wisdom publicly, it strengthens their reputation as industry leaders worth following.
+Their teams feel proud to work for someone the industry respects, top talent seeks them out and they become magnets for speaking and advisory opportunities.

 5. They Inspire

-They post: Their vision for the future of entertainment, what excites them about industry innovations, motivational content for the next generation of entertainment leaders, and big-picture thinking about where the industry is heading
+They Post: Their big-picture vision for the future of live entertainment and the experience economy, what excites them about industry innovations and aspirational content for the next generation of entertainment leaders.

-Why it works: Entertainment is ultimately about creating magic and moving people.
+Why This works: Entertainment is ultimately about creating magic and moving people.
 Executives who share their passion and vision for the industry become the leaders others want to work with and learn from.
-They attract the best talent, most interesting partnerships, and biggest opportunities because people are drawn to their energy and forward-thinking perspective.
+They attract the best talent, most interesting partnerships and biggest opportunities because people are drawn to their energy and forward-thinking perspective.

 Ready to join them?
 Here's how…